rundevcycle/100-days-of-code/log.md

   - Breaking GS1 project logic into modules.
   - Using the modules allows for mocha unit tests.
   - However, web page is now broken.
 Need to investigate modules further.

+### Day 12: 15 November 2018
+  - Move mocha tests out of node.js and into a test runner web page.
+The web page will run the tests with the mocha library and display the results in the page.
+  - Clean up the src scripts to remove the module export and require().
+They now load and run in a web page again.